Deeniealamin1/pizza-shop/README.md

 ### 2. Inheritance

-Shared behaviors are defined once in the parent to eliminate redundancy. `Pizza`, `Drink`, and `Side` all extend `MenuItem`. `SignaturePizza` extends `Pizza` to inherit all pizza logic while adding pre-loaded ingredient templates:
+Shared behavior is defined once in the parent class to avoid repeating code. `Pizza`, `Drink`, and `Side` all extend `MenuItem`. `SignaturePizza` extends `Pizza` so it can reuse pizza behavior while adding pre-loaded ingredient templates:

 ```java
 public class SignaturePizza extends Pizza